xpack-dev-tools/cmake-xpack/scripts/README-3.17.1-1.md

 ## Documentation

-The original documentation is available in the `share/doc` folder.
+The documentation is available [online](https://cmake.org/documentation/).

 ## More info